exec-helper/source/src/config/docs/exec-helper-config-environment.md

 The _environment_ keyword must contain a _map_ of key-value pairs, where the key is the name of the environment variable and the value is the value associated with the specified environment variable.
 [Patterns](@ref exec-helper-config-patterns) can not be used for the environment variable _value_.

+_Note_: The _PWD_ environment variable, following POSIX convention, is set by the application to the working directory of the task.
+Therefore, its value cannot be overriden in the configuration.

 # EXAMPLE CONFIGURATION
 \include exec-helper-config-environment.example